openmobilehub/android-omh-auth/packages/plugin-facebook/Readme.md

 Save the file and [sync your project with Gradle](https://developer.android.com/studio/build#sync-files).

-## Provide the Facebook Omh Auth Client
+## Provide the Facebook OMH Auth Client

 In the `SingletonModule.kt` file in the `:auth-starter-sample` module add the following code to provide the Facebook OMH Auth Client.